ineiti/fledger/WIP.md

 - link browser and cli using a badge
 - add handling of pages with cybernode code
 - add FloAlias/FloUser/FloName/FloIdentity/FloSomething and use it in the chat
+- add own Flos to DHTConfig.owned
+- verify Flos when they enter the system

 ### DHT_Router
+- check disconnection of nodes when no pings received - doesn't seem to disconnect
 - KBucket.active is only be populated once a node has been confirmed.
   - Needs more testing if nodes fail and how they will be replaced This definitely doesn't work currently